lubnaa25/MealSAM_food_annotator/README.md

 1. Open your terminal or command prompt.

-2. Create a new conda environment specifically for the Segmentation Tool V2 to manage dependencies efficiently by running the following command:
+2. Create a new conda environment:

 ```ruby
    conda create -n MealSAM python=3.9